apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 The JSSE Java system properties can either be passed on the command line or by setting the ``JAVA_OPTS`` environment variable in *conf/flume-env.sh* (the examples below show the second approach).

+The following sections only describe the SSL configuration steps needed on the Flume side.
+You can find more detailed descriptions about the server side setup of the different JMS providers and also full working configuration examples on Flume Wiki.

 **SSL transport / server authentication:**

 If the JMS server uses self-signed certificate or its certificate is signed by a non-trusted CA (eg. the company's own